lydtechconsulting/ambar-event-sourcing/README.md

 </dependency>
 ```

+The [EndToEndCT](src/test/java/eventsourcing/component/EndToEndCT.java) component test is written using JUnit.
+It sends submit application requests to the cuisine application and queries the materialised view all via the application's REST API, and asserts the expected entries are returned.

-The [EndToEndCT](src/test/java/eventsourcing/component/EndToEndCT.java) component test is written using JUnit, and annotated with `@ExtendWith(ComponentTestExtension.class)` to hook into the component test framework.
+The test is annotated with `@ExtendWith(ComponentTestExtension.class)` to hook into the component test framework.
 The framework orchestrates [Testcontainers](https://testcontainers.com) for spinning up and managing the required docker containers for the system under test, including the [Ambar Testcontainer](https://github.com/lydtechconsulting/component-test-framework/blob/v3.7.3/src/main/java/dev/lydtech/component/framework/management/TestcontainersManager.java#L733).
 The configuration for the component test is defined in the `maven-surefire-plugin` for the `component` profile in the [pom.xml](pom.xml).

 For more on the component test framework see: https://github.com/lydtechconsulting/component-test-framework